turingschool/curriculum/tutorials/topics/continuous_integration.markdown

 Generating a job requires you to:

-#### Give your jab a Name and description
+#### Give your job a Name and description

-Select a name that clearly defines what the job is building or executing so that it is absolutely clear to you and other individuals the purpose of the build task.
+Select a name that clearly defines what the job is building or executing so that the purpose of the build task is absolutely clear to you and other individuals.

 #### Specify the type and location of source repository